 - If you are holding the baby for longer periods, try taking the help of an infant support pillow.
 It also helps during breastfeeding.
 You may also use baby carriers while following proper safety measures and instructions.

-- Do not show your negative emotions, such as frustration, when you are holding the baby, as you might shake her.
+- Do not show your negative emotions, such as frustration, when you are holding the baby, as you might shake them.
 It can have serious repercussions.

-- If you want to wake her up, touch her cheeks or tickle her feet gently.
+- If you want to wake them up, touch their cheeks or tickle their feet gently.

 - Use both the hands to hold the baby while you are climbing and getting off the stairs for extra infant safety.